fastrgv/HungarianAlgorithm/README.md

 ## Note
-I have recently searched for a correct version online, but found none.
+I have searched for a correct version online, but found none.
 I found several that "almost" worked but were all flawed, mainly, I think, due to the age and nature of the original algorithmic description.
 It was invented before computers were widely available, so was described in terms of hand computations, parts of which are quite confusing, possibly due to language ambiguities.
 [Kuhn, 1955]

-## Legal Mumbo Jumbo:
+## License

  Copyright (C) 2018  <fastrgv@gmail.com>